Kris-B/ngy/options/index.md

 });
 {% endhighlight %}

-List of properties accepted by the nanoGallery2() method.
+List of properties accepted by the nanoGallery2() method:

 ## General settings